suryakantchavan/SwaggerPetStoreAPIAutomation/README.md

 This is project for sawgger pet-store  build using restassured and testng as testing framwork
 TechStack:

-RestAssured
+1.RestAssured
-Java
+2.Java
-TestNg
+3.TestNg
-Maven
+4.Maven
-apache log4j
+5.apache log4j
-Lombok
+6.Lombok
-docker (for report portal conatiner )
+7.docker (for report portal conatiner )

 For TestDataGeneration have used Java Faker API